corrode/corrode.github.io/content/drafts/async.md

 ### Isolate Async Code

 If you _really_ need async, consider isolating your async code from the rest of your application.
 Keep your domain logic synchronous and only use async for I/O and external services.
-Following these guideliens will make your code [more composable](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) and accessible.
+Following these guidelines will make your code [more composable](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) and accessible.
 On top of that, the error messages of sync Rust are much easier to reason about